valentindey/async-train/README.md

 `mnist.py` provides an example of a logitic regression classifier trained for classifying the MNIST data set.
 While not being meaningful, this exemplifies the usage of *async-train* in code form.
+ (_async\_da_ seems not work very well in this setting)

 To see some options to run it, call

     ./mnist.py --help

 There are more examples to come.
+They most probably all will require `click` for command line argument parsing.

 #### references